svelte-librarian/sv-use/packages/website/src/lib/docs/core/reactivity/track-history/index.md

----
-slug: 'track-history'
-title: 'trackHistory'
+# trackHistory

-description: 'Tracks the change history of a reactive value.
-Provides undo and redo capabilities as well as access to the histories.'
+Tracks the change history of a reactive value.
+Provides undo and redo capabilities as well as access to the histories.
-category: 'reactivity'
----

 ## Usage